victorBuzdugan/ConsumablesTracker/README.md

 The app is available in english and romanian, but can also be translated to other languages because of already existing _.pot_ file and _gettext_ methods.

 ## Schedules
 The app includes a group schedule that allows the users to be split in two or more groups and flexible time interval between groups.
+Also includes an individual schedule where users are rotated on a flexible time interval.

 # Live demo